-Ohio Utilities are already switching to smart meters.
+Ohio Electric Utilities are already switching to smart meters.

-The Public Utility Commission of Ohio approved the state’s utilities to upgrade the old analog meters throughout their service areas (check out the PUCO service territory map here).
-The new meters use radio signals to communicate information about your energy usage and eliminate the need for meter readers.
-While the change comes with some benefits for customers, not everybody will be excited about it.
+The Public Utility Commission of Ohio has approved smart meter rules for the state’s electric utilities plans.
+This involves replacing the old analog dial meters with more accurate digital electric meters.
+The new meters use radio signals to communicate information about your energy usage and eliminate the need for readers.
+The change comes with some benefits for customers.
+However, not everybody will be excited about the new smart meter rules.
 For Ohio customers making apple to apples shopping comparisons, one major stumbling block has been funding.

-When will smart meter installations occur?
-Smart meter installation is now part of PUCO’s “Power Forward” initiative to modernize the Ohio grid.
-Installation depends on who is your local Ohio utility.
+When will electric utility smart meter installations occur?
+Smart meter installation is now part of PUCO’s “Power Forward” initiative.
+The new smart meter rules are designed to modernize the Ohio grid.
+Installation depends on who is your local Ohio electric utility.

 - Duke Energy Ohio has already completed smart meter installation, having installed about 730,000 smart meters in the Cincinnati area.